martin-brajer/card-assembler/docs/source/overview.rst

      * Omit the root node.
 Steps are separated by spaces.
      * Write each CardID entry on a separate line.
+     * Add "keepCmdOpen" as one of the IDs to keep Gimp's cmd open.

    * :guilabel:`Save`: Save the image into a data folder subfolder as :file:`{image name}.xcf`.